getsentry/sentry-github-actions-app/README.md

 # Sentry Github Actions App

-**NOTE**: You can try this project but you will need to deploy your own ingestion app.
-If this is a project you would like us to invest in, please let us know in [this issue](https://github.com/getsentry/sentry-github-actions-app/issues/46).
+**NOTE**: If this is a project you would like us to invest in, please let us know in [this issue](https://github.com/getsentry/sentry-github-actions-app/issues/46).

 This app allows your organization to instrument Github Actions with Sentry.
 You can use this to get insights of what parts of your CI are slow or failing often.